 “Though now you do not see Him, yet believing, you rejoice with joy inexpressible and full of glory . . .”
 (1 Peter 1:8).

 HEAVEN OUGHT TO BE OUR MOST JOYOUS THOUGHT.
-We do not see our Lord right now, but we believe that, some sweet day, we shall see Him and remain in His perfect presence forever.
+We do not see our Lord right now, but we believe that someday we shall see Him and remain in His perfect presence forever.
 In that hope, we “rejoice with joy inexpressible and full of glory.”

-The first thing that should be said is that we need to make sure we’re even GOING to heaven.
+The first thing that should be said is that we need to make sure we are indeed going to heaven.
 Paul wrote, “Examine yourselves as to whether you are in the faith” (2 Corinthians 13:5), and we need to make a practice of doing that on a fairly regular basis.

 “When you speak of heaven, let your face light up.
 When you speak of hell — well, then your everyday face will do” (Charles Haddon Spurgeon).